Reconfiguring k-path vertex covers: Preliminaries

-Using a similar argument as in~\cite[Theorem~1]{KaminskiMM12}, we can show that \begin{lemma} There exists a $\mathsf{TJ}$-sequence of length $\ell$ between two $k$-path vertex covers $I, J$ of a graph $G$ with $|I| = |J| = s$ if and only if there exists a $\mathsf{TAR}(s+1)$-sequence of length $2\ell$ between them. \end{lemma}
+Using a similar argument as in~\cite[Theorem~1]{KaminskiMM12}, we can prove the following useful lemma. \begin{lemma} There exists a $\mathsf{TJ}$-sequence of length $\ell$ between two $k$-path vertex covers $I, J$ of a graph $G$ with $|I| = |J| = s$ if and only if there exists a $\mathsf{TAR}(s+1)$-sequence of length $2\ell$ between them. \end{lemma}

 A reconfiguration sequence of minimum length is called a \emph{shortest} reconfiguration sequence.
-For a reconfiguration sequence $S = \langle I_0, I_1, \dots, I_p \rangle$, we denote by $revS$ the \emph{reverse} of $S$, i.e., the reconfiguration sequence $\langle I_p, \dots, I_1, I_0\rangle$.
+For a reconfiguration sequence $S = \langle I_0, I_1, \dots, I_p \rangle$, we denote by $\text{rev}(S)$ the \emph{reverse} of $S$, i.e., the reconfiguration sequence $\langle I_p, \dots, I_1, I_0\rangle$.
 For two reconfiguration sequences $S = \langle I_0, I_1, \dots, I_p \rangle$ and $S^\prime = \langle I^\prime_0, I^\prime_1, \dots, I^\prime_q \rangle$ under the same reconfiguration rule, if $I_p = I^\prime_0$ then we say that they can be \emph{concatenated} and define their \emph{concatenation} $S \oplus S^\prime$ as the reconfiguration sequence $\langle I_0, I_1, \dots, I_p, I^\prime_1, \dots, I^\prime_q \rangle$.
 We assume for convenience that if $S^\prime$ is empty then $S \oplus S^\prime = S^\prime \oplus S = S$.